hyparh/SliderProject/README.md

 # SliderProject
-A simple carousel-type slider for sliding photos back and forth using JS.
+A simple JS carousel-type slider for sliding photos back and forth via arrows or buttons.